sen-h/VidOS/README.md

 Now the kernel is a fixed size (~16MB) and it mounts the boot media automatically and plays directly off the disk.
 Changing out the video is as simple as putting a new one in the video folder and rebuilding the iso.
 See probe.sh for more details

-# building VidOS
+# building VidOS comonents from source

 Run 'build.sh' *video format*

-video formats:

-'av1' builds with support for av1 video + opus audio in an mkv container

-'webm' builds with support for vp8/vp9 video + opus audio in a webm or mkv container

-'avc' builds with support for H.264(AVC) video + AAC audio in a mkv or mp4 container

-This will download buildroot, build a relocateable toolchain (sdk) and do some various setup functions as well as building an image.
+This will download buildroot, build a relocateable toolchain (sdk) and do some various setup functions as well as building the relevent kernal packages and a test image.

 you can then run 'build_release.sh' to bundle all of the releases into one directory

+afterwords cd into the release dir and run vobu as usual:

+`./vobu.sh -d vidos_release -v funnycatvideo.mkv`

 you can then dd that to a thumb drive or optical disk: